GuiNGBarros/GuiNGBarros/README.md

 - 😄 Pronouns: He/Him

+WELCOME TO MY PERSONAL REPOSITORY ON GITHUB!!

+THIS REPOSITORY IS UNDER CONSTRUCTION, GOOD IDEAS WILL COME!

 <!---
 GuiNGBarros/GuiNGBarros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.